VPlugin/VPlugin/README.md

 ## But why?
 I found myself ever since starting out programming struggling to find a proper solution to creating a plugin API without copying other's code.
 Eventually, I decided to write my own library, which ended up becoming a fully-featured set of tools that would allow me to easily write a plugin system from scratch without having to do the same thing 1000 times.

 Generally, VPlugin aims to become a low-level block in your application, where you are going to build everything else on top of.
-VPlugin will **not** create the plugin system for you; It will do the dirty under-the-hood work and give you a high-level abstraction over it.
+VPlugin will **not only** create the plugin system for you; It will do the dirty under-the-hood work and give you a high-level abstraction over it.

+## Picking Version
+The `master` tree is used for the entire development, so avoid using it unless you are willing to suddenly have your project not compiling for any reason.
+While no "stable release" has been done yet (VPlugin can generally be considered in an alpha state) you are advised to use the latest [crates.io release](https://crates.io/crates/vplugin), which is verified to work.

+> Often upgrading versions may result in API breakage.
+This is natural; See the changelogs and adjust your codebase accordingly.

 ## Features
 - 🚀 Blazingly Fast (Thanks to Rust!)